rchain-community/noahs-aRk/README.md

 ### Limitless

-Anything the community can code in rust, and gain social support for, can be installed on the chain.
+Anything the community can code in Rust, and gain social support for, can be installed on the chain.
 Let's experiement and see who we really R.